Classes will be held on Zoom - check your inbox for the meeting URL.

 Notes.
 You should make bulleted notes to go along with your presentation that you share with the class ahead of time.
 Your bullet points should be a guide to your oral presentation, that everyone can use to follow along with.
 Don't include figures - everybody will have a copy of the paper with them, so you can just refer to figures directly in the paper.

 Structure.
 If you're having difficulty structuring your presentation, a good starting point is to search online for existing presentations.
 For many papers you can find the original conference presentation of the paper.
 You can see how the paper's authors structured their presentation, and you are allowed to use this to structure your own presentation.

 Discussion.
 At the end of your presentation you should provide your personal opinions about the paper.
 This is the starting point for the discussion.
 You should also prepare several open-ended questions that you can pose to the class to drive the discussion.

 How do systems like Google and Facebook actually work?
 What does it take to build a planet-scale system?
 What can we do today using cloud computing that wasn't possible a decade ago?

-The class has three main components:
+The class has two main components:

 Grading for the class will be 50% paper reviews, 25% presentation, and 25% class participation.